oracle/coherence-js-client/README.md

 # Coherence JavaScript Client

-Coherence JavaScript Client allows Node applications to act as cache clients to a Coherence Cluster using gRPC framework as the network transport.
+Coherence JavaScript Client allows Node applications to act as cache clients to a Coherence Cluster using Google's gRPC framework for the network transport.

 ### Features